strozfriedberg/LAVA/README.md

 ## Compiling Tips
-Building for the local architecture is very easy, just run `cargo build --release` Follow the steps below to cross compile for linux / any other architecture
+Building for the local architecture is very easy, just run `cargo build --release`

+To cross compile for linux / any other architecture, follow the steps below
 1. Install and have docker running on your system
 2. Use cargo to install cross with `cargo install cross`
-3. Add the profile that you want to compile to rust `rustup target add x86_64-unknown-linux-gnu`
+3. Add the profile that you want to compile to rust `rustup target add x86_64-unknown-linux-gnu`.
+(List availible targets with `rustup target list`)
-4. compile with `cross build --target x86_64-unknown-linux-gnu --release`
+4. Compile with `cross build --target x86_64-unknown-linux-gnu --release`

 ## Disclaimer